tallez/wastecoast-inflow/README.md

 ## Usage

 run the main file, you can change the video feed in the main file.
-Also, you need to change the Affine Markers Matrix in the `main.py` file to match your video feed.
+Also, you need to change the Affine Markers Matrix in the `main.py` file to match your video feed nature and resolution.
+Those are tricky to set up, there will soon be a UI tool to help you set them up.

 ```bash
 python3 main.py